redwoodjs/redwoodjs-com-archive/docs/testing.md

 })
 ```

-You might think that "rendering without errors" is a pretty lame test but this is actually a great start.
+You might think that "rendering without errors" is a pretty lame test, but it's actually a great start.
 In React something usually renders successfully or fails spectacularly, so here we're making sure that there are no obvious issues with each component.

-You can expand on these tests by checking for certain text in each component is present, just as you would with a regular component test.
+You can expand on these tests just as you would with a regular component test: by checking that certain text in each component is present.

 ### Cell Mocks

 When the **&lt;Success&gt;** component is tested, what's this `standard()` function that's passed as the `article` prop?

-If you used the cell generator, you'll get a `mocks.js` file along with the cell component and the test file:
+If you used the Cell generator, you'll get a `mocks.js` file along with the cell component and the test file:

 ```javascript
 // web/src/components/ArticleCell.mocks.js